Larkin-Gustavson/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Playing baseball and volleyball
+- Watching baseball and hockey (Yankees and Islanders respectively)
+- Playing Xbox
+- Fishing
+- Bird Watching